 They used rats in which they implanted an array of closely-spaced recording electrodes in the CA1 region of the hippocampus.
 These rats were then placed in a training apparatus where they learned — in a single trial — that moving from a lighted chamber to a dark one would give them a shock.In just 30 minutes

 So learning this conditioned response produced the electrical and synaptic changes of LTP but only in certain regions of the hippocampus.
 Presumably other types of learning would produce LTP in other parts of the CA1 region.
 (You can read the report of their work in Whitlock, J. R., et al., Science, 25 August 2006.)

 Slow, weak electrical stimulation of CA1 neurons also brings about long-term changes in the synapses, in this case, a reduction in their sensitivity.
-This is called long-term depression or LTD. It reduces the number of AMPA receptors at the synapse.
+This is called long-term depression or LTD. It reduces (by endocytosis) the number of AMPA receptors at the synapse.
 In mice, LTD results in their forgetting previous learning.

 Long-term depression also occurs in